natewbrooks/positive-professionals/src/pages/index.md

             ethical decisions.
 It ensures that even in challenging situations, the choices made reflect the organization's values and principles, protecting its reputation and maintaining public trust.
+      about: Integrity is the foundation of trust and ethical leadership.
+It's about doing the right thing, even when it's not the easiest path.
+We emphasize integrity as a non-negotiable trait for leaders, ensuring decisions are made with honesty and transparency, thereby building a culture of trust within the organization.
     - name: Excellence
       reasons:
         - reason: Achieving High Standards